-This functionality is based on the Recovery Manager Remote API Access service and PowerShell commands.
-The Recovery Manager Remote API Access service is an optional feature and must be selected when installing RMAD version 10.1.
+This functionality is based on the Recovery Manager Remote API Access service (installed by default) and PowerShell® commands.
 When the Full replication feature is enabled, the current console connects to the Recovery Manager Remote API Access service on the remote RMAD console, then imports the data, e.g. collection information, backup schedule task information, backup information, etc.